Experimentology

 We’ll explore the implications of this thesis for a host of topics, including causal inference, experimental design, measurement, sampling, preregistration, data analysis, and many others.

-Even for students who are working on non-experimental research, we expect that a substantial part of the book content will still be useful, including chapters on replication (Chapter 3), ethics (Chapter 4), statistics (Chapters 5, 6, 7), sampling (Chapter 10), project management (Chapter 13), and reporting (Chapters 14, 15, 16).
+Even for students who are working on nonexperimental research, we expect that a substantial part of the book content will still be useful, including chapters on replication (3 Replication), ethics (4 Ethics), statistics (chapters 5 Estimation, 6 Inference, 7 Models), sampling (10 Sampling), project management (13 Project management), and reporting (chapters 14 Writing, 15 Visualization, 16 Meta-analysis).

 In our writing, we presuppose that readers have some background in psychology, at least at an introductory level.
 In addition, although we introduce a number of statistical topics, readers might find these sections more accessible with an undergraduate statistics course under their belt.
-Finally, our examples are written in the R statistical programming language, and for chapters on statistics and visualization especially (Chapters 5, 6, 7, 15, 16), some familiarity with R will be helpful for understanding the code.
+Finally, our examples are written in the R statistical programming language, and for chapters on statistics and visualization especially (chapters 5 Estimation7 Models, 15 Visualization16 Meta-analysis), familiarity with R will be helpful for understanding the code.
 None of these prerequisites are necessary to read the book, but we offer them so that readers can calibrate their expectations.

 How to use this book

-The book is organized into five main parts, mirroring the timeline of an experiment: 1) Foundations, 2) Statistics, 3) Planning, 4) Execution, and 5) Reporting.
-We hope that this organization makes it well-suited for teaching or for use as a reference book.4
+The book is organized into five main parts, mirroring the timeline of an experiment: (1) “Foundations,” (2) “Statistics,” (3) “Planning,” (4) “Execution,” and (5) “Reporting.”
+We hope that this organization makes it well suited for teaching or for use as a reference book.2

-• 4 If you are an instructor who is planning to adopt the book for a course, you might be interested in our resources for instructors, including sample course schedules, in Appendix A.
+2 If you are an instructor who is planning to adopt the book for a course, you might be interested in our resources for instructors, including sample course schedules, in appendix A — Instructor’s guide.

-• The book is designed for a course for graduate students or advanced undergraduates, but the material is also suitable for self-study by anyone interested in experimental methods, whether in academic psychology or any other context – in our out of academia – in which behavioral experimentation is relevant.
-We also hope that some readers will come to particular chapters of the book because of an interest in specific topics like measurement (Chapter 8) or sampling (Chapter 10) and will be able to use those chapters as standalone references.
-And finally, for those interested in the “replication crisis” and subsequent reforms, Chapters 3, 11, and 13 will be especially interesting.
+The book is designed for a course for graduate students or advanced undergraduates, but the material is also suitable for self-study by anyone interested in experimental methods, whether in academic psychology or any other context—in or out of academia—in which behavioral experimentation is relevant.
+We also hope that some readers will come to particular chapters of the book because of an interest in specific topics like measurement (8 Measurement) or sampling (10 Sampling) and will be able to use those chapters as stand-alone references.
+And finally, for those interested in the “replication crisis” and subsequent reforms, chapters 3 Replication, 11 Preregistration, and 13 Project management will be especially interesting.

-• Case studies that illustrate the central concepts of a chapter,
+• case study boxes that illustrate the central concepts of a chapter

-• Accident reports describing examples where poor research practices led to issues in the literature, and
+• accident report boxes describing examples where poor research practices led to issues in the literature

 While case studies are often integral to the chapters, the other boxes can typically be skipped without issue.